This is a writeup for the retired Hack The Box Shocker machine.

 Findings:

-There are many identified vulnerabilities, but none of those identified have low attack complexity.
+Nmap finds some vulnerabilities, but none have a low attack complexity.

 Could “Shocker” be a pun on the Shellshock bug?
-In order to exploit the Shellshock vulnerability, we would have to have access to a vulnerable CGI script on the Apache HTTP server.
+To exploit the Shellshock vulnerability, an attacker has to have access to a vulnerable CGI script on the Apache HTTP server.

 gobuster dir --url http://10.10.10.56 \